 Location: The successful candidate can work remotely from anywhere in the Maritimes, with regular travel to southern New Brunswick and throughout the Maritimes for fieldwork.

 Salary range: $38,000 to $45,000 annually depending on experience level.

 Community Forests International is searching for a Forest Technician to join our ambitious and deeply collaborative team as we grow.
 The new team member will assist with forest surveys and carbon inventories, climate-focused forest management and education programs, and new land conservation efforts.
 The Forest Technician will work closely with other members of the forest team and support our forest sites primarily throughout southern New Brunswick and increasingly in Nova Scotia.

 We strive to be a caring and welcoming workplace and we are excited to receive applications from a diversity of people.
 Because this job involves working directly with the unceded land of the Mi’kmaq and Wolastoqiyik Nations we are especially welcoming of applications from people from these Nations, or from people who have a direct connection to Indigenous communities.

 Forest Management Planning & Operations

-Candidates should have either academic or work experience in forestry or another natural science-related field — we are interested in candidates with diverse experiences that could fit this position.
+Candidates should have either academic or work experience as a Forest Technician or Forester.
 Additional essential qualifications include: